-The main course I teach is Plant Systematics (PB 403/503, 4 credits, lab and lectures), which was offered every fall before 2015 and now every spring from 2016 onward, for undergraduate and graduate level students.
+The main course I teach is PB 403/503 Plant Systematics, which was offered every fall before 2015 and now every spring from 2016 onward, for undergraduate and graduate level students.
 I also teach a study abroad course in the summer Study Abroad Program: Plant Resources, Ecology and Culture in China (PB 495/595 – 501, 3 credits, S/U or graded; three weeks).

 Other Teaching Efforts:

 - PB 493 (undergraduate research) Contact Dr. Chad Jordan for details.

 - Advising graduate students’ thesis research.